How Cash Is Delaying ADULTING: All About Credit Scores

 Even though debit cards can have credit card functions (i.e overdraft), they do not get reported to the credit bureaus and, therefore, have no impact on your credit score.

-Although taking out credit may feel counterintuitive or even stupid (if it’s not your thing), it’s the easiest and quickest way to build up your credit history and prove the lender that you are experienced and responsible borrower.
+Although taking out credit may feel counterintuitive or even stupid (if it’s not your thing), it’s the easiest and quickest way to build up your credit history and prove to the lender that you are an experienced and responsible borrower.

 So, what I’ve come to realise is that avoiding credit isn’t a solid strategy if you’re looking to improve your score.

-How am I building my credit score?
+How am I building my credit score atm to buy a home?

 Since I was denied a mortgage 6 months ago, my broker advised me to get a credit card and use it for everything for the next 6 months and then reapply for a mortgage.

-She also recommended paying all my standing orders like rent, bills, Netflix, Spotify and gym subscriptions with a credit card.
+She also recommended paying all my standing orders like rent, bills, Netflix, Spotify, and gym subscriptions with a credit card.

 The more I spend and pay back on time, the quicker I can build up my credit score and prove to my mortgage lender, that I’m someone they can trust with their money.